ArthurBernard/Arthur-CV-LaTeX/README.md

 ## CV environment style and commands

 This template is divided in three parts:
-  - The **header** where you can define some personnal informations;
+  - The **header** where you can define some personal information;
   - The **left bar** to display some skills or other;
   - The **body** of your CV to display your experiences, educations, etc.

-The left bar and body must be each one in a minipage environment with respectively `0.37\textwidth` and `0.61\textwidth` parameters.
+The left bar and body must be each one in a `minipage` environment with respectively `0.37\textwidth` and `0.61\textwidth` parameters.
 You can look one of the following examples: `example_cv.tex`, `Arthur_Bernard_CV_Fr.tex` or `Arthur_Bernard_CV_En.tex`

 ### Header

-Set personnal informations (if you don't want to display one (or several) personnal information let the command empty):
+Set personal information (if you don't want to display one (or several) personal information let the command empty):

 ``` latex
 \profilepic{path/picture}